2019 National League Division Series: Game 5

 Los Angeles and Washington previously met in one NLDS Game 5, with the Dodgers winning in 2016.
 Los Angeles was 2–1 in prior NLDS Game 5 appearances, while Washington was 1–3 (their one win was in 1981, as the Montreal Expos).
 This game featured a matchup of Game 1 winner Walker Buehler and Game 2 winner Stephen Strasburg.
 The Dodgers jumped on Strasburg in the bottom of the first with a double by Joc Pederson followed by a two-run home run from Max Muncy, his third of the series.
 Kiké Hernández hit a homer in the second to extend the lead to three.
 The Nationals got on the scoreboard in the sixth inning when Juan Soto singled to score Anthony Rendon.
 Strasburg pitched six innings, with three runs on six hits and one walk and seven strikeouts while Buehler pitched 62/3 innings, allowing one run on four hits, three walks and a hit batsman while striking out seven.
 Back-to-back home runs in the eighth by Rendon and Juan Soto off Clayton Kershaw tied the game.
 With a scoreless ninth inning, the game went to extra innings, the first NLDS Game 5 to do so since 2011.
 Howie Kendrick hit a grand slam off of Joe Kelly in the top of the tenth inning to give the Nationals a 7–3 lead.
-Sean Doolittle set down the Dodgers in order in the bottom of the tenth, getting Justin Turner to fly out to Michael Taylor for the third out; the Dodgers called for a video review, but the call was upheld and it ended the series.
+Sean Doolittle set down the Dodgers in order in the bottom of the tenth, getting Justin Turner to fly out to Michael A. Taylor for the third out; the Dodgers called for a video review, but the call was upheld and it ended the series.
 The Nationals advanced to the NLCS, while the Dodgers' two-year reign as NL champions was over and their 31st straight year without a title.
 This was the third straight year and fourth time in the last five years the Dodgers were eliminated from the postseason at home, and was also the first time the Dodgers were eliminated from the NLDS since 2015.
 As a result of the NLDS Game 5 loss, the Dodgers became the first team to win 105+ games in a season to not advance to the LCS since the Division Series was introduced.
-This was also just the third LCS winner-take-all Game 5 to go into extra innings.
+This was also just the third LDS winner-take-all Game 5 to go into extra innings.
 For the Washington Nationals, after several NLDS exits, they advanced to the NLCS for the first time since 1981 when they were based in Montreal as the Expos.

-Charlie Steiner, fan of the Dodgers since the Brooklyn days and long time radio play-by-play announcer, said after the final out that this was one of the Dodgers’ most devastating losses in their 129-year history.
-The disappointment would be short lived as the Dodgers won the World Series the following season.
+Charley Steiner, fan of the Dodgers since the Brooklyn days and long time radio play-by-play announcer, said after the final out that this was one of the Dodgers’ most devastating losses in their 129-year history.